uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 ### Steps 2 & 3: Install software

 {{< info >}}
-The package manager will take care of the dependencies for us.
+For this application the package manager will take care of all the dependencies.
 {{< /info >}}

 In `%post` specify the actual commands to be executed (as if you were to type them on the command line).